© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pilsbury Castle Hills motte and bailey castle is a scheduled monument protected by Historic England under reference 1011199.
 View the official record →

-Pilsbury Castle Hills is a motte and bailey castle situated in Derbyshire, England, dating to the Norman period following the conquest of 1066.
+Pilsbury Castle Hills is a motte and bailey castle located in Derbyshire, England, dating to the Norman period following the conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011199.

 Pilsbury Castle Hills motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011199.